tokenring-ai/research/README.md

 # @tokenring-ai/research

-Research tools for the Token Ring ecosystem that provides AI-powered research capabilities using web-search-enabled models.
+Research tools for Token Ring that provides AI-powered research capabilities using web-search-enabled models.
 This package integrates with the Token Ring agent, chat, and AI client systems to dispatch research requests and return comprehensive research content.

 ## Overview